-- Genetics of Breast and Ovarian Cancer (PDQ®)
+- Genetics of Breast and Gynecologic Cancers (PDQ®)

 [ health professional ]

-Expert-reviewed information summary about the genetics of breast and ovarian cancer, including information about specific genes and family cancer syndromes.
-The summary also contains information about interventions that may influence the risk of developing breast and ovarian cancer in individuals who may be genetically susceptible to these diseases.
+Expert-reviewed information summary about the genetics of breast and gynecologic cancers, including information about specific genes and family cancer syndromes.
+The summary also contains information about interventions that may influence the risk of developing breast and gynecologic cancers in individuals who may be genetically susceptible to these diseases.
 Psychosocial issues associated with genetic testing are also discussed.

 A fact sheet about the BRCA1 and BRCA2 genes, how BRCA1 and BRCA2 gene mutations (changes) affect a person's risk of cancer, genetic testing for cancer risk, interpreting test results, and the benefits and risks of genetic testing.